edersoncorbari/edersoncorbari.github.io/_posts/2019-05-05-types-of-data-engineer.md

 ## Conclusion

-That's the 3 main profiles, of course there are always exceptions to the rules.
-The data engineering area is relatively new, but that's a perception I see in the marketplace where I work.
-In the case of consulting companies it is common to see a professional with analytical skill, performing the task of a builder profile and vice versa.
+These are the thee main profiles of data engineers; of course there are always exceptions to the rules.
+The data engineering field is relatively new, but that’s a perception I see in the marketplace where I work.
+In the case of consulting companies, it is common to see a professional with analytical skills performing the task of a builder profile and vice versa.

 <b>Thanks!</b>